-- a.
-Season-long phase: - Southwest Zone: In 2004, ABWEP personnel implemented the third season-long maintenance phase of the program.
+a.
+Season-long phase:

+- 1) Southwest Zone: In 2005, ABWEP personnel implemented the forth season-long maintenance phase of the program.
 Beginning at pinhead square, fields reaching treatment criteria (action threshold), received a single application of Fyfanon® ULV (12.0 fl oz/ac, 0.92 lb [AI]/ac).
 Season-long treatments were based on an action threshold of one weevil trapped per field or if a boll weevil infestation was evident.
-When fields triggered according to the above criteria all surrounding fields were also treated. - 2) Southeast Zone: in the spring of 2004 ABWEP personnel began the first season-long maintenance phase of the program.
+When fields triggered according to the above criteria all surrounding fields were also treated. - 2) Southeast Zone: in the spring of 2005 ABWEP personnel began the second season-long maintenance phase of the program.
 Beginning at pinhead square, fields reaching treatment criteria (action threshold), received a single application of Fyfanon® ULV or Atrapa® ULV (10.0 fl oz/ac, 0.77 lb [AI]/ac).
 Season-long treatments were based on an action threshold of one weevil trapped per field or if a boll weevil infestation was evident.
-When fields triggered according to the above criteria all surrounding fields were also treated. - 3) Central Zone: in the spring of 2004 ABWEP personnel began the forth season-long phase of the program.
+When fields triggered according to the above criteria all surrounding fields were also treated. - 3) Central Zone: in the spring of 2005 ABWEP personnel began the first season-long maintenance phase of the program.
 Beginning at pinhead square, fields reaching treatment criteria (action threshold), received a single application of Fyfanon® ULV or Atrapa® ULV (10.0 fl oz/ac, 0.77 lb [AI]/ac).
 Season-long treatments were based on an action threshold of one weevil trapped per field or if a boll weevil infestation was evident.
-When fields triggered according to the above criteria adjacent fields were also treated. - 4) Northeast Ridge Zone: in the spring of 2004 ABWEP personnel began the third season-long phase of the program.
+When fields triggered according to the above criteria adjacent fields were also treated. - 4) Northeast Ridge Zone: in the spring of 2005 ABWEP personnel began the forth season-long phase of the program.
 Beginning at pinhead square, fields reaching treatment criteria (action threshold), received a single application of Fyfanon® ULV or Atrapa® ULV (10.0 fl oz/ac, 0.77 lb [AI]/ac).
 Season-long treatments were based on an action threshold of one weevil trapped per field or if a boll weevil infestation was evident.
-When fields triggered according to the above criteria adjacent fields were also treated. - 5) Northeast Ridge Zone (Eastern Poinsett): in the spring of 2004 ABWEP personnel began the second season-long phase of the program.
+When fields triggered according to the above criteria adjacent fields were also treated. - 5) Northeast Ridge Zone (Eastern Poinsett): in the spring of 2005 ABWEP personnel began the third season-long phase of the program.
 Beginning at pinhead square, fields reaching treatment criteria (action threshold), received a single application of Fyfanon® ULV or Atrapa® ULV (10.0 fl oz/ac, 0.77 lb [AI]/ac).
 Season-long treatments were based on an action threshold of one weevil trapped per field or if a boll weevil infestation was evident.
-When fields triggered according to the above criteria adjacent fields were also treated. - 6) Northeast Delta Zone: in the spring of 2004 ABWEP personnel began the first season-long phase of the program.
+When fields triggered according to the above criteria adjacent fields were also treated. - 6) Northeast Delta Zone: in the spring of 2005 ABWEP personnel began the second season-long phase of the program.
 Beginning at pinhead square, fields reaching treatment criteria (action threshold), received a single application of Fyfanon® ULV or Atrapa® ULV (10.0 fl oz/ac, 0.77 lb [AI]/ac).
-Season-long treatments were based on an action threshold of two weevil trapped per field or if a boll weevil infestation was evident.
+Season-long treatments were based on an action threshold of two weevils trapped per field or if a boll weevil infestation was evident.
+This threshold was adjusted in some areas depending upon weevil captures thru the season.
 When fields triggered according to the above criteria adjacent fields were also treated.